MicrosoftDocs/defender-docs/defender-endpoint/configure-server-endpoints.md

 :::image type="content" alt-text="Image of onboarding dashboard" source="media/install-agent-onboard.png" lightbox="media/install-agent-onboard.png":::

 > [!NOTE]
-> On Windows Server 2016, Microsoft Defender Antivirus must be installed as a feature (see [Switch to MDE](switch-to-mde-phase-2.md#are-you-using-windows-server-2012-r2-or-windows-server-2016)) first and fully updated before proceeding with the installation.
+> On Windows Server 2016 and Windows Server 2012 R2, Microsoft Defender Antivirus must be installed as a feature (see [Switch to MDE](switch-to-mde-phase-2.md#are-you-using-windows-server-2012-r2-or-windows-server-2016)) first and fully updated before proceeding with the installation.
 >
 > If you are running a non-Microsoft anti-malware solution ensure you add exclusions for Microsoft Defender Antivirus ([from this list of Microsoft Defender Processes on the Defender Processes tab](https://aka.ms/MDE-standard-urls)) to the non-Microsoft solution before installation.
 It is also recommended to add non-Microsoft security solutions to the Defender Antivirus exclusion list.